IBM RPG: Platforms

 The RPG programming language originally was created by IBM for their 1401 systems.
-They also produced an implementation for the System/360, and it became the primary programming language for their midrange computer product line, (the System/3, System/32, System/34, System/38, System/36 and AS/400).
+IBM later produced implementations for the 7070/72/74 and System/360; RPG II became the primary programming language for their midrange computer product line, (the System/3, System/32, System/34, System/38, System/36 and AS/400).
 There have also been implementations for DEC VAX, Sperry Univac BC/7, Univac system 80, Siemens BS2000, Burroughs B700, B1700, Hewlett Packard HP 3000, the ICL 2900 series, Honeywell 6220 and 2020, Four-Phase IV/70 and IV/90 series, Singer System 10 and WANG VS, as well as miscellaneous compilers and runtime environments for Unix-based systems, such as Infinite36 (formerly Unibol 36), and PCs (Baby/400, Lattice-RPG).

-RPG II applications are still supported under the IBM z/VSE and z/OS operating systems, Unisys MCP, Microsoft Windows and OpenVMS.
+RPG II applications are still supported under the VSE and z/OS operating systems, Unisys MCP, Microsoft Windows and OpenVMS.

 History

 Background

 Originally developed by IBM in 1959, the name Report Program Generator was descriptive of the purpose of the language: generation of reports from data files.
 FOLDOC accredits Wilf Hey with work at IBM that resulted in the development of RPG.
-FARGO (Fourteen-o-one Automatic Report Generation Operation) was the predecessor to RPG on the IBM 1401.
+FARGO (fourteen-o-one automatic report generation operation) was the predecessor to RPG on the IBM 1401.

 Both languages were intended to facilitate ease of transition for IBM tabulating machine (Tab) unit record equipment technicians to the then-new computers.
 Tab machine technicians were accustomed to plugging wires into control panels to implement input, output, control and counter operations (add, subtract, multiply, divide).
 Tab machines programs were executed by impulses emitted in a machine cycle; hence, FARGO and RPG emulated the notion of the machine cycle with the program cycle.
 RPG was superior to and rapidly replaced FARGO as the report generator program of choice.

+IBM later implemented RPG (7070-RG-902), but not FARGO, on the IBM 7070/72/74.

-The alternative languages generally available at the time were Assembler, COBOL or FORTRAN.
-Assembler and COBOL were more common in mainframe business operations (System/360 models 30 and above) and RPG more commonly used by customers who were in transition from tabulating equipment (System/360 model 20).
+The alternative languages generally available at the time were Assembler, COBOL, Commercial Translator COMTRAN or FORTRAN.
+Assembler and COBOL were more common in mainframe business operations (707X, 7080, System/360 models 30 and above) and RPG more commonly used by customers who were in transition from tabulating equipment (14xx, System/360 model 20).